MainakRepositor/aqimeter/README.md

-# Air Quality App - React Capstone Project
+# Realtime Air Quality App

 "AQUA" Air Quality App is an app for tracking air quality for and from any location.
 It connects to realtime data provided by [open weather](https://openweathermap.org/api).This app helps you to stay safe from air pollution in any country, city around the world.
 What you get from this app;